Eaindra-Zh/proj1-bremorse/README.md

 # proj1-bremorse

-Creating line graph over a set of data
+- Learning how to create graphs over a set of data.
+- Visualizing the graphs.